laravel/docs/blade.md

     {{ isset($name) ? $name : 'Default' }}

-However, instead of writing a ternary statement, Blade provides you with the following convenient short-cut, which will be compiled to the ternary statement above:
+However, instead of writing a ternary statement, Blade provides you with the following convenient shortcut, which will be compiled to the ternary statement above:

     {{ $name or 'Default' }}